Planned Trips... and Beyond!

 France/Austria/Norway.
 There's a lot of whitewater in Norway, much of it horrendously hard.
 But Norway produces many excellent paddlers, and they don't start out as beginners on grade 5, so you will find a lot of easier rivers too, even if they don't feature much on youtube and UKRGB (or the coffee table style guidebook).
 There are useful notes on logistics and accommodation from a previous trip, in James Hastings' Splendours of Norway trip report.
 Unfortunately, rumours that the Newcastle-Bergen ferry may be restarted, which would make things a lot easier, seem to be unfounded - they can't compete with Ryanair (which is no use if you have a canoe trailer...).
 So 'Norway 2013' (whitewater) took place very successfully in Austria instead, with a Norway trip still planned for a summer trip in the near future.
-Current vague plans for 2019 focus on a three-week stay in France including a bit of canyonning, via ferrataing and so on.
+When we are allowed to travel again, plans focus on a three-week stay in France including a bit of canyonning, via ferrataing and so on.

 Currently Beyond the Planning Horizon